Pfern/Oneida_Genomics_Workshop/docs/abricate.md

 mkdir -p $abricate_dir

 # Run Abricate for each sample
-## List all produced assemblies and pass to parallel
-### Run Docker without TTY (-t option)
-### Map the assemblies folder in /data/ folder and the updated Abricate DB in Docker Abricate DB folder
-### Redirect the Abricate output to a file named as the assembly but without the extension (using {/.})
-### Note that the redirection should be done using filesystem paths outside the container
-ls ~/genomes/streptococcus_agalactiae_example/all_assemblies/* | \
-      parallel --jobs 8 'docker run --rm -u $(id -u):$(id -g) -v ~/genomes/streptococcus_agalactiae_example/all_assemblies/:/data/ -v /media/volume/DBs/abricate/:/NGStools/miniconda/db/ ummidock/abricate:latest abricate --db resfinder /data/{/} > /media/volume/typing/streptococcus_agalactiae_example/abricate/{/.}.abricate_out.tab'

 for sample in $(ls -d $prokka_dir/*/); do sample=$(basename $sample) mkdir -p $abricate_dir/$sample